Swampland conjectures and single field inflation in non-standard cosmological scenarios: The exact solution approach to inflation

-where $ F_{_{\prime} H} = \frac{\partial F}{\partial H} $ and $ H^{\prime} = \frac{dH}{d\phi} $ The Number of e-folds is given by, One can further define the horizon flow equations and comment on the attractor nature of the Inflationary Model in question using this approach, as sh own in \cite{del2012approach}. \\ \\ The spectra of Scalar and Tensor Perturbations are of special interest for any Inflationary Model as they allow the model to be tested using observational data \cite{baumann2009tasi}.
-Using the definition of the slow roll parameters and the usual formulation of the amplitude squared scalar Perturbations at horizon exit $ k = aH $, we get the scalar spectral index as , where $ F_{_{\prime} H H} = \frac{\partial^{2} F }{\partial H^{2}} $. \\ Similarly the squared amplitude of Tensor Perturbations is given by , And hence the tensor spectral index is given as, The tensor to scalar ratio is hence given by, While one can also get the Running of both scalar and tensor spectral index, we will not pursue it at this time.
-The reader can refer to \cite{del2012approach} for any additional details about this approach. \\ \\ Now, we have cleared the basics of the Exact Solution Appraoch which we will be using in the next section.
+The spectra of scalar and tensor perturbations are of special interest for any inflationary model as they allow the model to be tested using observational data \cite{baumann2009tasi}.
+Using the definition of the slow roll parameters and the usual formulation of the amplitude squared scalar perturbations at horizon exit $ k = aH $, we get the scalar spectral index as , where $ F_{_{\prime} H H} = \frac{\partial^{2} F }{\partial H^{2}} $.
+Similarly the squared amplitude of tensor perturbations is given by , And hence the tensor spectral index is given as, The tensor to scalar ratio is hence given by, While one can also get the running of both scalar and tensor spectral index, we will not pursue it at this time.
+This completes a brief discussion of the fundamentals of the which will prove to be crucial for our analysis of the swampland issues of single field inflation.
+It is important to note here that this approach towards inflation takes into account all kinds of modifications that one would observe in various important physical quantities for inflation like the slow roll parameters, scalar and tensor spectral index, tensor-to-scalar ratio etc. in modified cosmologies.
+Whether the modifications come through additional parameters of the cosmology like the brane tension for RS-II braneworld inflation or whether these are extra changes which these quantities get through some free parameters for some particular model in these cosmologies like in the consideration of some specific potential (or equivalently, in the consideration of some specific ansatz for the Hubble parameter), the takes into account all such changes and gives us an appropriately modified treatment of inflation for different cosmologies.
+The reader can refer to \cite{del2012approach} for having a look at a more detailed description of this approach and in particular how it can successfully demonstrate inflation in paradigms like RS-II braneworld and the Chern-Simons cosmology(giving all the needed expressions for the inflationary setup, right from the slow roll parameters to all the perturbation parameters too), which were discussed in length using this approach in that work.
+Now, we have cleared the basics of the exact solution approach which we will be using in the next section.